 Course Code: nnc

+Master pages are one of the most important tools in your InDesign toolkit.
+In this lesson, you'll finish the basic template for your resort business.
 You'll create multiple Master pages you can quickly apply for different projects.
-You'll also see how to use the multiple page size feature in InDesign CC to build letterhead and an envelope, using the Library and other time-saving features in InDesign.
+You'll see how to use the multiple page size feature in InDesign CC to build a letterhead and an envelope for your business, using the Library and other time-saving features in InDesign.

-You'll learn how to coordinate the appearance of the content in all the files by setting one file as the style source and work your way through the files to make sure they conform to the styles.
-You'll also work with page numbering and headers, and finally create a table of contents.
-Then, you'll work with a table of merge data and use metadata from images you place in a photo cube to automatically add captions to the project.
+If you've ever wondered how a book comes together, this lesson will answer all your questions.
+You'll build an employee handbook using several documents combined into a book file.
+You'll learn how to coordinate the appearance of the content in all the files by setting one file as the style source.
+Then you'll work your way through the files to make sure they conform to the styles.
+You'll work with page numbering and headers, and finally create a table of contents to guide your readers through your masterpiece.

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

-A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!
+A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
-Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
+The final exam will be released on the same day as the last lesson.
+Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.